 The birds were locked together by their talons, seemingly oblivious of the other, were dazed as they lay on the arboreal floor unable to loose the hold each had on the other.
 It was a ultimately a death lock.

-Yong Ai jumped into action and placed a call to O.W.L.
+Yong Ai jumped into action at this point in placing a timely call to O.W.L.
 (Orphaned Wildlife Rehabilitation Society) in Delta, B.C.
-She stayed with the birds keeping them company while standing guard against any crows that might try to attack them while they lay helpless.
+She then stayed with the birds keeping them company and standing guard against any crows that might try to attack them while they lay helpless.
 Within the hour, OWL Volunteer Judy Williamson and representatives arrived and the rescue was put in motion.
 The birds were a bit dazed and one obviously had the “looser look” so routinely the eagles were bundled up in separate cages, to be examined at OWL headquarters, banded and then to be released when ready.

 The territorial battles of these regal raptors is sometimes viewed, much like their courtship ritual, in which the male and female lock talons together in mid-air.
 The birds then pirouette through the air before gracefully soaring apart only to come together again to replay the ritual.
 In battle this release sometimes does not happen as raptor claws have an instinctive locking mechanism natural to birds of prey.

 "The powerful feet of bald eagles are tipped with sharp, sickle-shaped talons, used to grasp prey — and fight.
 Bald eagle battle strategy plays out when, they circle each other in the air, swooping higher trying to gain an advantage over their opponent", Judy Williamson said.